kubevirt/monitoring/docs/runbooks/LowReadyVirtControllersCount.md

 ## Impact

-This alert indicates that a cluster-level failure might occur, which would cause actions related to VM life-cycle management to fail.
+This alert indicates that a cluster-level failure might occur, which would cause actions related to VM lifecycle management to fail.
 This notably includes launching a new VMI or shutting down an existing VMI.

 ## Diagnosis